ora0600/connected-selfdrivingcar-in-a-smartcity-with-Confluent-Kafka/Readme.md

 wget https://d17h27t6h515a5.cloudfront.net/topher/2016/November/5831f290_simulator-macos/simulator-macos.zip
 unzip simulator-macos.zip
 rm  simulator-macos.zip
 # if you want rename the simulator App.
+Please rename.
+# I did use SelfDrivingCar-Simulator, do renaming in MacOS Finder
 ```
 We are simulating a kind of car-cockpit with a navigator app.
 For this we need token, that's why we have to register at mapbox.com